 Static Public Key Verification

-Static public key verification works when you have a fixed signing key and don’t need automatic key rotation.
-This approach simplifies deployment in environments where JWKS endpoints aren’t available.
+Static public key verification works when you have a fixed RSA or ECDSA signing key and don’t need automatic key rotation.
+This approach is primarily useful for development environments or controlled deployments where JWKS endpoints aren’t available.

 from fastmcp import FastMCP